5 Ways To Improve Your Cognitive Abilities

 Here are the types of cognitive abilities and ways they might present as weaknesses:

 Attention is the ability to stay focused on a task despite distractions or having multiple tasks to perform at once.
 Focus is critical for strong job performance as it can affect the impact you have on your role.
 Attention directly relates to memory function, helping you strengthen both short-term and long-term memory recall.

 Attention deficit might be a factor if you have trouble staying focused or are easily distracted.
 Going from task to task, making frequent mistakes or not finishing projects on time are three examples of a cognitive skill weakness.
 If you have experienced any of these habits, you may benefit from improving your attention and focus.

-Memory your ability to recall information, whether it is recent (short-term memory) or from the past (long-term memory).
+Memory is your ability to recall information, whether it is recent (short-term memory) or from the past (long-term memory).
 Weak memory can alter perceptions about facts, tasks, dates and times.

 If you find you need to reread material or ask for directions midway through a task, your short-term memory may be lacking.
 Trouble recalling names or struggling to remember important facts may be indicators that your long-term memory would perform better with improvement.

 These cognitive strengths refer to the ability to assess a problem and find a solution.
 Strong problem-solving skills are a direct result of your ability to use logic and reasoning.

 Do you frequently ask what to do next, feel overwhelmed or have trouble understanding instructions?
 Improving your logic and reasoning skills can help increase cognitive capacity and expand your capability to find solutions to complex issues.